erroronline1/caro/readme.md

 * Supervisor
     * can approve form components and forms
     * can add timesheet entries for users of own assigned units, change closure state
+    * can export all timesheets of assigned unit members
 * Office
     * can contribute to file manager
     * can access CSV-filter
 * Human Ressources
     * can add timesheet entries for other users
+    * can export all timesheets
 * Purchase
     * has full access to vendor and product management
     * can see all orders